-

 Dynamic Response of Slender Structures to Downbursts

 Background and MotivationDownbursts are localized, intense downdrafts produced by convective storms that generate strong, transient, and highly non-uniform wind fields near the ground.
 Unlike synoptic winds, downbursts exhibit rapid temporal variation and complex spatial characteristics, posing a significant challenge to conventional wind engineering assumptions.
-Slender structures such as transmission towers, chimneys, masts, long-span bridges, and Read more
+Slender structures such as transmission towers, chimneys, masts, long-span bridges, and tall buildings are particularly vulnerable due to their flexibility and sensitivity to dynamic wind loads.
+Current design codes are largely based on stationary, boundary-layer wind models and may not adequately capture the structural response under downburst-type loading.
+A better understanding of the dynamic interaction between… Read more